-These types of growing pains are common in many industries, but the good news is that when leveraged properly, technology can be a powerful asset in helping you achieve the right level of scalability for your business.
-This also creates a rock-solid foundation on which to build from over the course of the next decade and beyond.
+These growing pains are joint in many industries.
+Still, the good news is that when leveraged correctly, technology can be a powerful asset in helping you achieve the right level of scalability for your business.
+This also creates a rock-solid foundation on which to build over the course of the next decade and beyond.

-In fact, technology can help scale your business in a number of ways that are worth exploring.
+Technology can help scale your business in several ways that are worth exploring.

 The Power of Automation

-- According to one recent study, lost productivity costs businesses around the world $1 trillion every year.
+- According to one recent study, lost productivity costs businesses around the world $1 trillion annually.

-- Another study estimates that about 40% of lost productivity is directly attributed to multitasking and task-switching — two things that seem a lot more convenient in practice than they really are.
+- Another study estimates that about 40% of lost productivity is directly attributed to multitasking and task-switching — which seem much more convenient in practice than they are.

 - This, coupled with the fact that about 97% of employees and executives think that a lack of team alignment ultimately affects the outcome of a task or project, gives you a better idea of just how big of a problem inefficiency truly is.

 The right automation solution, on the other hand, can be a perfect opportunity to relieve all of these pressures and more.
-Business process automation alone is a way to accomplish a number of critical goals such as:
+Business process automation alone is a way to accomplish several critical goals, such as:

-- Freeing up your employees’ valuable time so they can focus their attention on more important tasks.
+- Free up your employees’ valuable time to focus on more critical tasks.

 - A general reduction in errors across the board.
-Keep in mind that a large portion of document-processing mistakes, for example, are user-generated errors.
-Automation can not only make sure the work gets done but it can also ensure better accuracy.
+Remember that many document-processing mistakes, for example, are user-generated errors.
+Automation can not only make sure the work gets done, but it can also ensure better accuracy.

 - Increased operational stability.
-Documents are less likely to be misplaced and computers will always follow the strict guidelines that you set for them.
+Documents are less likely to be misplaced, and computers will always follow the strict guidelines you set for them.
 Processes become not only accurate but also dependable and repeatable, leading to an increased quality of work.

 When you look at automation from this perspective, it is not at all replacing your employees to relieve growing pains.
-Rather, it’s more about supporting and empowering them and allowing them to focus on the types of tasks that actually help scale your business.
+Instead, it’s more about supporting and empowering them and allowing them to focus on tasks that help scale your business.

 The Importance of Backup and Disaster Recovery

 Modern technology is powerful but inherently fragile.
-One minute, you’re working on an important project for a client and the next, all that progress is gone due to an unforeseen hard drive failure.
-Or worse, someone clicks on something they shouldn’t have and now your entire server has been encrypted and held for ransom by a hacker.
+One minute, you’re working on an important project for a client; the next, all that progress is gone due to an unforeseen hard drive failure.
+Or worse, someone clicks on something they shouldn’t have, and now your entire server has been encrypted and held for ransom by a hacker.

 Both scenarios could be disastrous.
-Not only are ransomware attacks and similar types of cyber incidents on the rise, but one recent study revealed that a full 60% of small businesses will permanently close within just six months after such incidents.
-It’s difficult to scale your organisation when it’s going out of business.
+Not only are ransomware attacks and similar types of cyber incidents on the rise, but one recent study revealed that 60% of small businesses would permanently close within just six months after such incidents.
+It’s challenging to scale your organisation when it’s going out of business.

-This is why having a backup and disaster recovery plan, one that is thoughtfully constructed with your unique risks in mind and adequately tested on a regular basis, can help relieve your growing pains and help you scale more efficiently.
+This is why having a backup and disaster recovery plan that is thoughtfully constructed with your unique risks in mind and adequately tested regularly can help relieve your growing pains and help you scale more efficiently.